awslabs/ssosync/README.md

 SSOSYNC_SCIM_ENDPOINT=<YOUR_ENDPOINT>
 ```

 Additionally, authenticate your AWS credentials.
 Follow this  [section](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#:~:text=Creating%20the%20Credentials%20File) to create a Shared Credentials File in the home directory or export your Credentials with Environment Variables.
-Ensure that the default credentials are for the AWS account you intended to be synced.
+Ensure that the default credentials are for the AWS account you delegated admin for AWS IAM Identity Center to.
+This should be credntials for permissions limited IAM User, it can't be a user in AWS IAM Identity Center since the sync process is going to make changes.
+The cloudformation template (template.yaml) in this repository includes an IAM policy that grants the minimal set of rights for SSOSync to function.

 To obtain your `Identity store ID`, go to the AWS Identity Center console and select settings.
 Under the `Identity Source` section, copy the `Identity store ID`.